Which city is cheaper, Providence or Fort Lauderdale?

 It rains a lot this time of the year in Fort Lauderdale.
 Fort Lauderdale usually gets more rain in July than Providence.
 Fort Lauderdale gets 5.9 inches (149 mm) of rain, while Providence receives 2.8 inches (72 mm) of rain this time of the year.

 Fort Lauderdale is much warmer than Providence in the autumn.
-The temperature in Fort Lauderdale is usually 78°F (26°C) in October, and Providence stays around 53°F (12°C).
+The daily temperature in Fort Lauderdale averages around 78°F (26°C) in October, and Providence fluctuates around 53°F (12°C).

 People are often attracted to the plentiful sunshine in Providence this time of the year.
 In Fort Lauderdale, it's very sunny this time of the year.
 Fort Lauderdale usually receives more sunshine than Providence during autumn.
 Fort Lauderdale gets 275 hours of sunny skies, while Providence receives 211 hours of full sun in the autumn.